Electrochemotherapy for cancers affecting the skin

 Research is looking into finding out more about how well it works and which patients it can help.

 You usually have electrochemotherapy as a day patient.
 But occasionally people need to stay in hospital overnight.
-You will have either a general anaesthetic, so you are asleep, or you might have a local anaesthetic with a drug to make you sleepy (sedation).
+You have a general anaesthetic, so you are asleep.
+Or you might have a local anaesthetic with a drug to make you sleepy (sedation).

 You have chemotherapy as either:

-The type of chemotherapy you might have is either cisplatin or bleomycin.
+There are different types of chemotherapy drugs.
+You might have a chemotherapy drug called cisplatin or bleomycin.
 You have a lower dose than with standard chemotherapy treatment.
 This is because the electric pulse helps the chemotherapy get through the cell wall.
 Lower doses of chemotherapy mean fewer side effects.

 Injection into the tumour

-You might have this treatment awake with a local anasethetic to numb the area or you might be asleep (general anasethetic).
+You might have this treatment awake with a local anaesthetic to numb the area.
+Or you might be asleep (general anaesthetic).

 First you have an injection of local anaesthetic to numb the area.
-The doctor then injects the chemotherapy and you have the electric pulse immediately afterwards.
+The doctor then injects the chemotherapy.
+You have the electric pulse immediately afterwards.

 Injection into a vein